This piece is dedicated to my middle sister April.

 During the 1880s, the 3rd Earl of Malmesbury, the 6th Duke of Buccleuch and the 12th Earl of Home collaborated to develop and establish the modern Labrador breed.
 The dogs Buccleuch Avon and Buccleuch Ned, given by Malmesbury to Buccleuch, were mated with bitches carrying blood from those originally imported by the 5th Duke and the 10th Earl of Home.
 The offspring are considered to be the ancestors of modern Labradors.

 The dog was a bit rambunctious.
 But I had never owned a dog so I didn’t know what they were like to live with.
 It seemed like many of our neighbors had dogs, mostly German shepherds.
 (That was a very popular breed back in the 60’s and 70’s.

 As she grew, she would sometimes have these snap fits.
 No biting.
 That never happened.
 But she would start running through the house like a rabid dog.
 We didn’t have wall to wall carpets back then.
 Just hardwood floors with large area rugs throughout the house.
 The force and thrust generated by this dog would literally roll up the carpets during her trajectory.
 My little sisters and I would just leap up onto the furniture in the living room to get out of her way.

 My mother would just open the back door leading to the yard and out she’d go.
-Running like and animal possessed.
+Running like an animal possessed.

-Another time I walked into my room and one of my songbooks was ripped apart.
+Another time I walked into my room and one of my songbooks were ripped apart.
 I flipped out.
-That was a book of lyrics and chords of original songs I had written.
+That was a book of lyrics and chords of the original songs I had written.